Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

-The right panel of Fig.~\ref{fig:v0pT_etazeta_EOS} compares the same measurements with hydrodynamic predictions, using two EOS parametrizations, EOS1 and EOS2.
-They are derived for QCD matter at zero net-baryon density using a Gaussian Process Regression model constrained by lattice QCD calculations~\cite{Gong:2024lhq}.
-The transport coefficients ($\eta/s$ and $\zeta/s$) satisfy causality conditions in relativistic viscous hydrodynamics.
-In the temperature range of 150$-$250 MeV, EOS1 exhibits a significantly larger squared speed of sound ($c_{s}^{2}$) compared to EOS2.
-A larger $c_{s}^{2}$ in EOS accelerates fireball expansion and enhances radial flow, thereby affecting $v_{0}(p_\mathrm{T})$.
-For $p_\mathrm{T} < 1$~GeV/$c$, $v_{0}(p_\mathrm{T})$ is not affected by change in EOS, and model predictions agree well with data.
-Above 1~GeV/$c$, the slopes of $v_{0}(p_\mathrm{T})$ follow a reverse ordering relative to $c_{s}^{2}$, i.e., $\mathrm{slope}_\mathrm{EOS2}$ $>$ $\mathrm{slope}_\mathrm{EOS1}$.
-In this $p_\mathrm{T}$ region, EOS2 overestimates the data, while EOS1 underestimates, highlighting the sensitivity of $v_{0}(p_\mathrm{T})$ to the EOS.
+The panel (b) of Fig.~\ref{fig:v0pT_etazeta_EOS} compares the same measurements with hydrodynamic predictions, using three EOS parametrizations, EOS1, EOS2, and the LQCD-based EOS (same orange curve in panel (a)).
+EOS1 and EOS2, derived for QCD matter at zero net-baryon density using a Gaussian Process Regression model constrained by LQCD calculations~\cite{Gong:2024lhq}, include transport coefficients ($\eta/s$ and $\zeta/s$) that satisfy causality conditions in relativistic viscous hydrodynamics.
+In the temperature range of 150$-$250 MeV, EOS1 exhibits a significantly larger squared speed of sound ($c_{s}^{2}$) compared to EOS2, while the LQCD-based EOS lies in between.
+A larger $c_{s}^{2}$ drives faster, more uniform expansion that enhances radial flow but reduces radial flow fluctuations and thus the $v_0(p_\mathrm{T})$ slope~\cite{Gong:2024lhq}.
+As a result, the slopes follow a reverse ordering relative to $c_{s}^{2}$, i.e., $\mathrm{slope}_\mathrm{EOS2}$ $>$ $\mathrm{slope}_\mathrm{LQCD}$ $>$ $\mathrm{slope}_\mathrm{EOS1}$.
+For $p_\mathrm{T} < 1$~GeV/$c$, $v_{0}(p_\mathrm{T})$ is unaffected by change in EOS, and model predictions agree well with data.
+Above 1~GeV/$c$, EOS2 overestimates the data, while EOS1 underestimates, highlighting the sensitivity of $v_{0}(p_\mathrm{T})$ to the underlying EOS.
+The LQCD-based EOS provides the best overall description of data.

+The panel (c) illustrates the sensitivity of $v_0(p_\mathrm{T})$ to initial energy density profile by comparing hydrodynamic simulations with and without sub-nucleonic fluctuations.
+The IP-Glasma model incorporates fluctuations at multiple length scales, arising from both the nuclear geometry and sub-nucleonic parton distributions~\cite{Mantysaari:2024uwn}.
+These fine spatial features alter the initial pressure gradients and hence influence the development of radial flow and its fluctuations.
+The steeper slope of $v_0(p_\mathrm{T})$ in the absence of sub-nucleonic fluctuations is consistent with the results obtained with a different initial-state model T\raisebox{-0.3ex}{R}ENTo~\cite{Moreland:2014oya} in Ref.~\cite{Parida:2024ckk}.
+The presence of sub-nucleonic fluctuations yields an improved representation of the data.